PseudoDevs/IamGhost/FATAL12.md

-Last updated: 2024-04-02 18:00:01
+Last updated: 2024-04-02 18:00:34
-Random Quote: The weak can never forgive.
-Forgiveness is the attribute of the strong. - Mahatma Gandhi
+Random Quote: You must welcome change as the rule but not as your ruler. - Denis Waitley